H. H. of Thanjavur

 He was well versed in Tamil, English, Marathi and Hindi languages.

-- - Heriditory Trustee of Mathosri H.H Anusamba Bai saheb Trust (Private) Thiruvaiyaru.
+- Heriditary Trustee of Mathosri H.H Anusamba Bai saheb Trust (Private) Thiruvaiyaru.

-- - Heriditory Trustee of Shri Vedapureeswara Swami Temple lands in Thiruvedikudi endowed by his father Pratapa Simha Rajah.
+- Heriditary Trustee of Shri Vedapureeswara Swami Temple lands in Thiruvedikudi endowed by his father Pratap Simha Rajah.

-- - He also wrote a book named “Rajah Serfoji II” with a short history of Thanjavur Marathas and was released in 1995 A.D.
-He died in 1999 A.D, he was married to sow Jayamalabai alias Ahilambabai Daughter of Sardar Vyankatarao Naik Nimbalkar (Phaltan) of Gwalior and has five sons and one daughter.
+- He was also an author of the book titled “Rajah Serfoji II” with a short history of Thanjavur Marathas that was released in 1995 A.D.
+He died in 1999 A.D.
+He was married to sow.
+Jayamalabai alias Ahilambabai Daughter of Sardar Vyankatarao Naik Nimbalkar (Phaltan) of Gwalior and had five sons and one daughter.

 4) H.H PRINCE SRIMANTH SERFOJI RAJAH BHOSLE

-H.H Prince Srimanth Serfoji Rajah Bhosle born on 10/7/1950 is the elder son of Prince Tulajendra Rajah Bhosle currently residing in Chennai for looking after his business.He Is also a managing trustee of Serfoji Memorial hall Museum, Sadar mahal palace.
+H.H Prince Srimanth Serfoji Rajah Bhosle born on 10/7/1950 is the elder son of Prince Tulajendra Rajah Bhosle currently residing in Chennai for looking after his business.He is one of the managing trustee of Rajah Serfoji ll Memorial hall, Sadar mahal palace.

 He is well versed in Tamil, English, Marathi and Hindi languages.
-Even though his mother tongue is Marathi, he had great interest in writing many novels and poems in Tamil during his college time.
-He is also a Tamil scholar.
+Even though his mother tongue is Marathi, he had great interest in writing many novels and poems in Tamil language.
+He is also a Tamil scholar and Philosopher.
 He completed his school education at st. Peter’s school and graduated (B.A) at Rajah Serfoji’s college both in Thanjavur.
 As he is the fifth descendent of Maharajah Serfoji II and 13th descendent of Thanjavur Maratha Royal family, like his father, he also gained more knowledge of the history of the Marathas of Thanjavur and Maharashtra.